tweerlei/plumber/README.md

 Multithreaded data processor.
 A processing pipeline is built from command line arguments.

-Supported steps are:
+Supported steps and default arguments (if any) are:

 AWS DynamoDB
-  dynamodb-delete:<arg>       Delete an element from the given DynamoDB table dynamodb-key:<arg>          Convert item to a DynamoDB key with the specified range key dynamodb-list:<arg>         List elements from the given DynamoDB table dynamodb-read:<arg>         Read an element from the given DynamoDB table dynamodb-write:<arg>        Write an element to the given DynamoDB table AWS S3 s3-bulkdelete:<arg>         Deletes multiple objects from the given S3 bucket, use with bulk:<n>
+  dynamodb-delete:<table>     Delete an element from the given DynamoDB table dynamodb-key:<value>        Convert item to a DynamoDB key with the specified range key dynamodb-list:<table>       List elements from the given DynamoDB table dynamodb-read:<table>       Read an element from the given DynamoDB table dynamodb-write:<table>      Write an element to the given DynamoDB table AWS S3 s3-bulkdelete:<bucket>      Deletes multiple objects from the given S3 bucket, use with bulk:<n>
-  s3-delete:<arg>             Delete an object from the given S3 bucket s3-list:<arg>               List objects from the given S3 bucket s3-read:<arg>               Get an object from the given S3 bucket s3-write:<arg>              Put an object into the given S3 bucket AWS SQS sqs-bulkdelete:<arg>        Delete multiple messages from the given SQS queue, use with bulk:<n>
+  s3-delete:<bucket>          Delete an object from the given S3 bucket s3-list:<bucket>            List objects from the given S3 bucket s3-read:<bucket>            Get an object from the given S3 bucket s3-write:<bucket>           Put an object into the given S3 bucket AWS SQS sqs-bulkdelete:<queue>      Delete multiple messages from the given SQS queue, use with bulk:<n>
-  sqs-bulkwrite:<arg>         Send multiple messages to the given SQS queue, use with bulk:<n>
+  sqs-bulkwrite:<queue>       Send multiple messages to the given SQS queue, use with bulk:<n>
-  sqs-delete:<arg>            Delete a message from the given SQS queue sqs-read:<arg>              Receive messages from the given SQS queue sqs-write:<arg>             Send a message to the given SQS queue Apache Kafka kafka-read:<arg>            Receive messages from the given Kafka topic kafka-write:<arg>           Send a message to the given Kafka topic Attributes and:<arg>                   Logically AND the current value with the given attribute's value else:<arg>                  Sets the current value to the given attribute's value if a previous then: did not match get:<arg>                   Set the current value to the given attribute is-equal:<arg>              Compare the current value to the given attribute's value resulting in a boolean is-greater:<arg>            Compare the current value to the given attribute's value resulting in a boolean is-less:<arg>               Compare the current value to the given attribute's value resulting in a boolean not:<arg>                   Logically negate the current value or:<arg>                    Logically OR the current value with the given attribute's value set:<arg>                   Set the given attribute to the current value then:<arg>                  Sets the current value to the given attribute's value if current value is truthy value:<arg>                 Sets the current value to the given value xor:<arg>                   Logically XOR the current value with the given attribute's value CSV csv-parse:<arg>             Deserialize objects from CSV text csv-print:<arg>             Serialize objects to CSV text csv-read:<arg>              Read CSV lines from the given file csv-write:<arg>             Write current value as CSV object to the given file Files files-delete:<arg>          Delete files from the given directory files-list:<arg>            Read file names from the given directory files-read:<arg>            Read files from the given base directory files-write:<arg>           Write items as files in the given directory lines-read:<arg>            Read lines from the given file lines-write:<arg>           Write lines to the given file Flow control bulk:<arg>                  Execute following steps using chunks of items delay:<arg>                 Delay following steps by the given number of milliseconds filter:<arg>                Keep only items that evaluate to the given boolean parallel:<arg>              Execute following steps using the given number of threads repeat:<arg>                Repeat the following steps a given number of times retry:<arg>                 Retry the following steps a given number of times on error unbulk:<arg>                Split bulks into separate items again JDBC jdbc-delete:<arg>           Delete a row from the given JDBC table jdbc-list:<arg>             Retrieve rows from the given JDBC table jdbc-range:<arg>            Determine the actual range of values for the JDBC primaryKey, use with partition:n jdbc-read:<arg>             Retrieve a row from the given JDBC table jdbc-write:<arg>            Insert rows into the given JDBC table JSON json-parse:<arg>            Deserialize objects from JSON text json-print:<arg>            Serialize objects to JSON text json-read:<arg>             Read JSON objects from the given file json-write:<arg>            Write current value as JSON object to the given file Logging bounds:<arg>                Log smallest and largest value count:<arg>                 Log item counts at every given number of items dump:<arg>                  Dump raw item contents error:<arg>                 Throw an error every given number of items group:<arg>                 Log item counts per value at every given number of items histogram:<arg>             Build a histogram with the given number of buckets log:<arg>                   Log the current value sum:<arg>                   Log item sum of item sizes every given number of bytes time:<arg>                  Log item throughput every given number of items MongoDB mongodb-delete:<arg>        Delete a document from the given MongoDB collection mongodb-list:<arg>          List documents from the given MongoDB table mongodb-read:<arg>          Read a document from the given MongoDB collection mongodb-write:<arg>         Insert a document into the given MongoDB collection Nodes node-clear:<arg>            Clear the curent JSON object node-del:<arg>              Remove a subtree of a JSON object using the given JSONPath node-each:<arg>             Extract elements from a subtree of a JSON object using the given JSONPath node-get:<arg>              Extract a subtree of a JSON object using the given JSONPath node-set:<arg>              Replace a subtree of a JSON object using the given JSONPath node-sub:<arg>              Replace the current node with one of its sub nodes Ranges is-inrange:<arg>            Compare the current value to the current range resulting in a boolean partitions:<arg>            Generate key ranges for n partitions, use with parallel:<n>
+  sqs-delete:<queue>          Delete a message from the given SQS queue sqs-read:<queue>            Receive messages from the given SQS queue sqs-write:<queue>           Send a message to the given SQS queue Apache Kafka kafka-read:<topic>          Receive messages from the given Kafka topic kafka-write:<topic>         Send a message to the given Kafka topic Attributes and:<value>                 Logically AND the current value with the given attribute's value else:<value>                Sets the current value to the given attribute's value if a previous then: did not match get:<name>                  Set the current value to the given attribute is-equal:<value>            Compare the current value to the given attribute's value resulting in a boolean is-greater:<value>          Compare the current value to the given attribute's value resulting in a boolean is-less:<value>             Compare the current value to the given attribute's value resulting in a boolean not                         Logically negate the current value or:<value>                  Logically OR the current value with the given attribute's value set:<name>                  Set the given attribute to the current value then:<value>                Sets the current value to the given attribute's value if current value is truthy value:<value>               Sets the current value to the given value xor:<value>                 Logically XOR the current value with the given attribute's value CSV csv-parse                   Deserialize objects from CSV text csv-print                   Serialize objects to CSV text csv-read:<path>             Read CSV lines from the given file csv-write:<path>            Write current value as CSV object to the given file Files files-delete:<path>         Delete files from the given directory files-list:<path>           Read file names from the given directory files-read:<path>           Read files from the given base directory files-write:<path>          Write items as files in the given directory lines-read:<path>           Read lines from the given file lines-write:<path>          Write lines to the given file Flow control bulk:<number>               Execute following steps using chunks of items delay:0                     Delay following steps by the given number of milliseconds filter:true                 Keep only items that evaluate to the given boolean parallel:8                  Execute following steps using the given number of threads repeat:9223372036854775807  Repeat the following steps a given number of times retry:9223372036854775807   Retry the following steps a given number of times on error unbulk                      Split bulks into separate items again JDBC jdbc-delete:<table>         Delete a row from the given JDBC table jdbc-list:<table>           Retrieve rows from the given JDBC table jdbc-range:<table>          Determine the actual range of values for the JDBC primaryKey, use with partition:n jdbc-read:<table>           Retrieve a row from the given JDBC table jdbc-write:<table>          Insert rows into the given JDBC table JSON json-parse                  Deserialize objects from JSON text json-print                  Serialize objects to JSON text json-read:<path>            Read JSON objects from the given file json-write:<path>           Write current value as JSON object to the given file Logging bounds                      Log smallest and largest value count:9223372036854775807   Log item counts at every given number of items dump                        Dump raw item contents error:1                     Throw an error every given number of items group:9223372036854775807   Log item counts per value at every given number of items histogram:10                Build a histogram with the given number of buckets log                         Log the current value sum:9223372036854775807     Log item sum of item sizes every given number of bytes time:9223372036854775807    Log item throughput every given number of items MongoDB mongodb-delete:<collection> Delete a document from the given MongoDB collection mongodb-list:<collection>   List documents from the given MongoDB table mongodb-read:<collection>   Read a document from the given MongoDB collection mongodb-write:<collection>  Insert a document into the given MongoDB collection Nodes node-clear                  Clear the curent JSON object node-del:<path>             Remove a subtree of a JSON object using the given JSONPath node-each:<path>            Extract elements from a subtree of a JSON object using the given JSONPath node-get:<path>             Extract a subtree of a JSON object using the given JSONPath node-set:<path>             Replace a subtree of a JSON object using the given JSONPath node-sub:<path>             Replace the current node with one of its sub nodes Ranges is-inrange                  Compare the current value to the current range resulting in a boolean partitions:8                Generate key ranges for n partitions, use with parallel:<n>
-  range-each:<arg>            Generate items with the values of the input item's range using the given increment range-get:<arg>             Get a range field, one of (start, end) range-set:<arg>             Set a range field, e.g. for usage with each:, one of (start, end) Records rec-clear:<arg>             Clear the curent record rec-del:<arg>               Remove the given field from the current record rec-each:<arg>              Extract record elements to individual items rec-get:<arg>               Set the given record field as current value rec-set:<arg>               Set the given record field to the current value Text digest:<arg>                Calculate a message digest using the given algorithm find:<arg>                  Find matches of the given regular expression, use with notnull: or replace: format:<arg>                Produces the argument with all occurrences of ${name} replaced by their value length:<arg>                Calculate the length of the current value replace:<arg>               Replace all matches of a previous find: with the given replacement text-read:<arg>             Decode binary data from a string using the given algorithm text-write:<arg>            Encode binary data as text using the given algorithm uuid:<arg>                  Generate random UUIDs XML xml-parse:<arg>             Deserialize objects from XML text xml-print:<arg>             Serialize objects to XML text xml-read:<arg>              Read XML objects from the given file xml-write:<arg>             Write current value as XML object to the given file
+  range-clear                 Clear the curent range object range-each:1                Generate items with the values of the input item's range using the given increment range-get:start             Get a range field, one of (start, end) range-set:start             Set a range field, e.g. for usage with each:, one of (start, end) Records rec-clear                   Clear the curent record rec-del:<name>              Remove the given field from the current record rec-each                    Extract record elements to individual items rec-get:<name>              Set the given record field as current value rec-set:<name>              Set the given record field to the current value Text digest:sha1                 Calculate a message digest using the given algorithm find:<regex>                Find matches of the given regular expression, use with notnull: or replace: format:<format>             Produces the argument with all occurrences of ${name} replaced by their value length                      Calculate the length of the current value replace:<value>             Replace all matches of a previous find: with the given replacement text-read:hex               Decode binary data from a string using the given algorithm text-write:hex              Encode binary data as text using the given algorithm uuid                        Generate random UUIDs XML xml-parse                   Deserialize objects from XML text xml-print                   Serialize objects to XML text xml-read:<path>             Read XML objects from the given file xml-write:<path>            Write current value as XML object to the given file

 Supported global options and their defaults (if any) are: